-This seminar will provide an unique opportunity to learn directly from the experiences of the Midland Health Network in New Zealand which has been at the leading edge of work to implement the Health Care Home model in Australasia.
-The seminar will be given by John Macaskill-Smith, Chief Executive of the Midland Health Network and Helen Parker, General Manager, and will focus on setting out ways in which changes are being made to the organisation and delivery of general practice and primary care, the lessons learnt, and benefits gained so far.
+This seminar will provide an unique opportunity to learn directly from the experiences of the Midlands Health Network in New Zealand which has been at the leading edge of work to implement the Health Care Home model in Australasia.
+The seminar will be given by John Macaskill-Smith, Chief Executive of the Midlands Health Network and Helen Parker, General Manager, and will focus on setting out ways in which changes are being made to the organisation and delivery of general practice and primary care, the lessons learnt, and benefits gained so far.

 This event is free to attend.